Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/10-Final-Project.md

 ### Why this assignment?

-This assignment will give you a chance to revisit and solidify your understanding of what has covered this term.
+This assignment will give you a chance to revisit and solidify your understanding of what has been covered this term.
 It will also allow you to **create a portfolio worthy project.**

 ## Project requirements

 Your final project should take all of the ideas from class and put them together.

-Your final project should incorporate everything listed below.
+**Your final project should incorporate everything listed below. **

 - HTML - Use semantic HTML
-- CSS -
+- CSS
     - Typographic styles
     - Flex Box
     - CSS Grid
 - JavaScript
     - Variables and Functions
     - JS and DOM
     - Event Listeners

+**You also must publish your project as a [GitHub Pages site](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site) on GitHub.** Remember this is a portfolio worthy project, and we want to make sure you are able to show this off!

 This may sound like a lot at first but you can borrow ideas and code snippets from the class examples.

-## Content and Subject for Final
+## Content and Subject for Final Project

-The content and subject for your final should come from one of your S & L classes.
-Try and get credit for your work with your S & L instructor.
+The content and subject for your final project should come from one of your S&L classes.
+Try and get credit for your work with your S&L instructor.
 You could even coordinate the idea with them.

 You'll need text and pictures.
-Text can come from your S & L reading and homework.
+Text can come from your S&L reading and homework.
 You may also want to research the subject.

 Images you can take yourself or find through search.